I had worked in education for forty-one years before I retired in 2010.

 I joined St. Mary’s Governing Body in 2012 as a Parent Governor before changing to become a Foundation Governor in 2014.
-I have two daughters at St. Mary’s and one who has left and is now at secondary school.
+I have two daughters: one still at St. Mary’s and one who has left and is now at secondary school.
 It was due to my interest in their education that I wanted to take an active role working alongside the staff and the other governors to ensure that each child in our school is given every opportunity to succeed while developing their full potential in an enriching and supportive environment.

 I was born and raised in Swanage, before moving to London where I gained a Humanities degree, majoring in English.
 I have taught English both abroad and at language schools in this country.
 This academic and professional background has been valuable in helping me to fulfil my role as Subject Governor for English and Humanities.
 I am currently an HLTA at St. Mary’s.

 I am delighted to be able to serve on St. Mary’s Governing Body and help support our school in every way that I can.

 My three children all went to St Mary’s School and I started teaching here shortly afterwards in 1996.
 I became Deputy Head in 2010 when Mrs Lake was appointed Head Teacher and joined the Governing body as the staff governor.
 Currently I am acting head teacher and teach in year 2 part-time.